Archive for Katie Paradis

 When your child is sick but you can’t figure out the cause or how to fix it, it can leave you feeling helpless and frustrated.
 It can also test how far you’ll go for answers.
 Just ask Salem of the United Arab Emirates (UAE), who moved with his family to Boston so his son Tariq ...
 Read More about It takes a village and the world: Tariq’s care for Tourette syndrome

-Tagged: international, neurology, second opinion
+Tagged: brain health, international, neurology, second opinion

 Care for a prince: One family’s inspiring journey for encephalocele repair